IQ404/study-notes/README.md

 I have to say it requires quite an effort to really dive into the (up-to-date) standard.
 Let's not talk about whether it is worth, I think at some point it is.

-It is definitely worth considering why doing a thing before doing that.
+It is definitely worth considering why doing a thing before doing it.

 For now, I prefer to simply think of the use of an `inline` function as when we need the definition of the function to always immediately follow the declaration<ins>s</ins> of the function.

 For other cases, why using a (modern) `inline` function?

+- It's worthing noting that, there will only be one copy of the `inline` function on memory even though its definition can appear multiple times in the source code (in different translation units).
+Whereas each `static` function stands alone on memory.

 ## `static` function